-• Lineage BA.2
+Lineage BA.2

 - o In Portugal, BA.2 has been firstly detected in random nationwide sequencing surveys in ISO week 52 (27th December 2021 2nd January 2022) (Figure 2), becoming dominant on week 8 (21st-27th February 2022).
-After reaching a maximum relative frequency of 95% on week 13 (28th May 3rd Abril 2022), this lineage presents a continuous descrease in relative frequency, having ceased to be dominant since week 19 (9th-15th May 2022), point from which lineage BA.5 became dominant in Portugal (Figures 2, 3 and 4). - The sublineage BA.2.12.1 has revealed a relative frequency with increasing trend between weeks 17 (0.4%) and 19 (1.3%), having presented a relative frequency of 0.8% in week 20.
-This lineage has already been detected in all 7 Regions (Figure 4), 12 districts in total.
-This lineage has raised particular interest internationally due to its additional mutation L452Q in Spike (affecting the same protein site described above) as well as due to its increasing circulation in some countries, namely in the United States of America. - A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
+After reaching a maximum relative frequency of 95% on week 13 (28th May 3rd Abril 2022), this lineage presents a continuous descrease in relative frequency, having ceased to be dominant since week 19 (9th-15th May 2022), point from which lineage BA.5 became dominant in Portugal (Figures 2, 3 and 4). - The sublineage BA.2.12.1 has revealed a relative frequency with increasing trend between weeks 17 (0.4%) and 19 (1.3%), remaining stable since.
+It has already been detected in all 7 Regions (Figure 4), 13 districts in total.
+This lineage has raised particular interest internationally due to its additional mutation L452Q in Spike (affecting the same protein site described above) as well as due to its increasing circulation in some countries, namely in the United States of America. - Another BA.2 sublineage (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
 The L452R mutation is associated with resistance to neutralizing antibodies and is also known as a marker mutation of other variants of interest/concern, such as Delta, Kappa and Omicron BA.4/BA.5.
 BA.2.35 relative frequency has shown an increasing trend since its first detection on 1st March 2022 (ISO week 9), reaching 3.6% of the sequences analysed in week 18.
 Its frequency ranged from 1.7% to 2.9% in the subsequent nationwide sequencing surveys (analysis ongoing).

-• Lineage BA.
+Lineage BA.
 1